Phase-controlled bound states in giant atom waveguide QED setup: Conclusions

 \section{Conclusions}

+In this paper, we have studied the engineering of the BOCs and BIC in a one-dimensional waveguide QED setup with the giant atom.
+We find that the number of the BOCs can be controlled on demand by the size of the giant atom and its coupling phase to the waveguide.
+We also prove that the BIC is exactly resonant with the frequency of the giant atom.
+Induced by the BIC-BOC oscillation, both of the atomic and photonic dynamics are characterized by a quantum beat phenomenon.

-In this paper, we have investigate the possibility of control the photonic distribution in the BIC in a giant atom waveguide QED system.
-The BIC-BOC oscillation leads to the quantum beats dynamics.
-The giant atom can be realized by the superconducting transmon qubit, and the coupled resonator waveguide up to tens of sites~\cite{22prx,s2023} and has also been fabricated in superconducting circuits.
-In these experimental realizations, the parameters can be achieved in the regime of $g\ll\xi\approx 100-200$ MHz, and therefore our predicted dynamical behavior can be observed even the giant atom suffers the spontaneous emission with the the life time of $T_1=10 {\rm \mu s}$~\cite{matter2020}.
+The giant atom can be realized by the superconducting transmon qubit, and the coupled resonator waveguide up to tens of sites~\cite{22prx,CRW2} has also been fabricated in superconducting circuits.
+In these experimental realizations, the parameters can be achieved in the regime of $g\ll\xi\approx 100-200$ MHz, and therefore our predicted dynamical behavior can be observed even when the giant atom suffers spontaneous emission with the life time of $T_1=10 {\rm \mu s}$~\cite{matter2020}.

-Beyond the specific setting considered in this work, our investigate can be develop to the system consist of more giant atoms or one giant atom which couples to the waveguide via more than one sites with the on-demand coupling strengths and phases.
-In these more complicated setups, the BIC and BOC is deserved to be investigated and is hopefully to design the needed dynamical process for quantum information processing.
+Beyond the specific setting considered in this work, our investigation can be developed to the system consisting of more giant atoms or one giant atom which couples to the waveguide via more than two sites with the on-demand coupling strengths and phases.
+In these more complicated setups, the BIC and BOC is deserved to be deeply investigated and is hopefully to design the needed dynamical process for quantum information processing.